cockroachdb/docs/src/current/cockroachcloud/architecture.md

 ## CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }}

 CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} are fully-managed, auto-scaling deployments of CockroachDB.
 Being familiar with the following concepts will help you understand their architecture.
-CockroachDB {{ site.data.products.serverless }} is ideal for lightweight applications, starter projects, development environments, and highly-variable workloads, while {{ site.data.products.standard }} is ideal for production workloads that require cost predictability.
+CockroachDB {{ site.data.products.basic }} is ideal for lightweight applications, starter projects, development environments, and highly-variable workloads, while {{ site.data.products.standard }} is ideal for production workloads that require cost predictability.

 ### Architecture